pantheon-systems/documentation/source/content/guides/collaborative-development.md

 This guide will show you the basics for collaborating with others if your site:

-- is only on Pantheon and you’re moving development to GitHub
+- Is only on Pantheon and you’re moving development to GitHub
-- exists on GitHub and you want to deploy to Pantheon
+- Exists on GitHub and you want to deploy to Pantheon
-- isn’t using Git
+- Isn’t using Git
-- doesn’t yet exist
+- Doesn’t yet exist

 ## Synchronizing Existing Pantheon Sites to GitHub